By Mike Miller Updated December 30, 2022

-Southeast Florida day trips and one tank trips are off the beaten path, even though some of them are in urban areas.
+The Southeast Florida road trips and scenic drives recommended on our website are off the beaten path, even though some of them are in urban areas.

 This is definitely the place in Florida where it makes sense to get off the interstate and have fun on the less traveled roads.